 A majority of those albums and 45’s were recorded right at Henry’s compound in Hialeah.
 All of them were manufactured by his own pressing plants, or those of his cronies around the country and internationally.
 Some were distribution deals for labels like Chimneyville, an offshoot of Mississippi’s Malaco Records.

-Others were joint ventures, such as the International Brothers label that he and James Brown went into business on.
+Others were joint ventures, such as the International Brothers label that he and James Brown went into business on together.

 For Henry Stone, it was the culmination of a quarter century’s experience as a distributor since the founding of the independent record business.